 Obviously, there are known risks associated with every procedure, and therefore, ensuring that the appropriate consent was obtained in the first place is very important.
 With that said, cases based on alleged lack of informed consent cases are generally very difficult to prove unless you can satisfy a judge convincingly that the person wouldn’t have undergone the procedure having been made aware of the balance of risks involved.
 Most surgeries are completely necessary and unavoidable, and few rational people would actually decide not to proceed in the face of a small risk of complication versus a far greater risk posed by the medical condition which has made the surgery necessary in the first place.

-Therefore, if you have a situation where complications arise out of a surgery, which could have been avoided, and the client wasn’t given a full range of options before deciding whether to proceed, then there could well be circumstances given rise to a claim that should be investigated.
+Therefore, if you have a situation where complications arise out of surgery, which could have been avoided, and the client wasn’t given a full range of options before deciding whether to proceed, then there could well be circumstances giving rise to a claim that should be investigated.

 Negligence in the Performance of Surgery

 Sepsis is an increasingly common complication and appears to be on the increase.
-It is really a question of identifying it properly and dealing with it in a timely fashion, because the longer it runs on, the greater the risk of a serious injury resulting in ranging from amputation to death.
+It is really a question of identifying it properly and dealing with it in a timely fashion, because the longer it runs on, the greater the risk of a serious injury resulting in an amputation of upper body or lower body limbs or even death.

 Perforations and tears in the context of surgical procedures can often result from medical negligence in this area.
 For example, a perforated bowel can result from the use of screws that are too long in spinal surgery.
-In gynecological surgeries, you can have damage to the urethra, for instance a nick of the urethra in the course of a hysterectomy.
+In gynaecological surgeries, you can have damage to the urethra, for instance, a nick of the urethra in the course of a hysterectomy.

 Complications can arise in the course of this procedure which could require referral to a plastic surgeon.
 Failure to do so could result in nerve damage and scarring that could otherwise be avoided.